Skip to content

 Enums#

-Enums are decoded and encoding using the corresponding integer type, i.e. OcaUint8 or OcaUint16.
-When decoding into any of the built-in oca enums (e.g. OcaClassicalFilterShape) the decoder will check that the enum value is valid.
-This is done by using the special enum entries min_value and max_value which are present in all standard AES70 enums.
+Enums are decoded and encoded using the corresponding integer type, i.e. OcaUint8 or OcaUint16.
+When decoding into any of the built-in OCA enums (e.g. OcaClassicalFilterShape), the decoder will check that the enum value is valid.
+This is done by using the special enum entries min_value and max_value, which are present in all standard AES70 enums.
 If it does not, the decoded result will be the entry unknown_value.

 When implementing OCA methods and this behavior is not wanted, use the underlying integer type.